gabrieletiboni/random-envs/README.md

 ### Troubleshooting
 - If having trouble while installing mujoco-py, see [#627](https://github.com/openai/mujoco-py/issues/627) to install all dependencies through conda.
+- If installation goes wrong due to gym==0.21 as `error in gym setup command: 'extras_require'`, see https://github.com/openai/gym/issues/3176.
+There is a problem with the version of setuptools.

 ## Citing
 If you use this repository, please consider citing